kevinolega/callcentertrainingtips/_posts/2019-07-26-think-english.md

 Instead of talking to yourself in Tagalog, talk to yourself in English.

-In fact think in English.
+In fact, think in English.

 That way you get free practice and more practice hours with how you speak.